LayanaOliveira/LayanaOliveira/README.md

 - 👋 Hi, I’m @LayanaOliveira
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning JS and React
-- 📫 Instagram: @layana.queiiroz
+- 📫 E-mail: layanaqueiroz9@gmail.com

 <!---
 LayanaOliveira/LayanaOliveira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.